Who Qualifies for Independent Living?

 Frequently Asked Questions

-What are the age requirements for independent living?
+What age is appropriate for independent living?